pawan895/HoneyTokens--Internet-Security-analysis-and-audit/README.md

 ## Number of tags

 Each ggcanary can have at most 30 tags.
 The tag names can be different for each ggcanary.

+### Note
+I've used GitGaurdian's GGcanary repo to do this project. here is the Original repo link https://github.com/GitGuardian/ggcanary